JuzoVR/WorldSync/ReadMe.md

 Upload.

 When you drop the object.
 It should drop instantly, then after a few seconds it will swap to the remote version which should stay synced for everyone involved.
-You will likely notice that it rotates a little bit when its synced.
+It may disappear for a frame, it shouldn't but it may.

 This supports worlds of size +-1000,+-1000,+-1000.

+The layers in the animator for this are prefixed with WorldSync.
+If you want to use a custom WorldDrop animation you can disable the WorldSync_WorldDrop layer.
+This layer plays a very simple toggle that sets "Toggle" to enabled and disabled based on the WorldDrop Parameter.
+Do NOT modify any other layers.

 If you would like to copy the animator to your primary animator make sure to make a Copy and use the VRLab Av3 Manager linked below.
+If you do this, make sure that you don't already have the same parameters in your project.

 https://github.com/VRLabs/Avatars-3.0-Manager